Step-by-step Guide for DIY Decals

 How to make decals with contact paper

-- Sketch out your design on a plain paper.
-For better precision and a neater result, you could use photo-editing software to work on the design.
+- Sketch out your design on plain paper.
+For better precision and a neater result, you could use photo-editing software or one of the sticker maker apps to work on the design.

 - Draw out a sample design on brown packing paper or an old newspaper.
 Tape this dummy to the wall to be sure that you are correct with scale and shape.
 If you're not, retrace the steps and make the necessary adjustments.